books

 I didn’t think the guy who’d gotten labeled the "Sheffield Valley Rooster Thief" was a good candidate for murder or attempted arson.

-The writing is good, I love Will, and nothing is straight or easy.
+The writing is good, I love Will, and nothing is straight (HA) or easy.
 It’s not just about crime in the 1940s, but also looks at racism and queer lives.

 So I look forward to another entry in the series.